 However, moisture cured paints are available.
 These paints are specifically formulated for application in damp and humid conditions; reference should be made to the manufacturer’s data sheets for details of limiting conditions of application.

 Coating applicator training and certification (ICATS)

 With modern high performance coatings, correct application has become increasingly important to achieve the intended performance.
 Industry has recognised this and established a training and certification scheme for paint applicators (ICATS – Industrial Coating Applicator Training Scheme).
-ICATS registration has subsequently become a mandatory requirement for work on Highways England and Network Rail bridges.
+ICATS registration (or to an equivalent scheme) has subsequently become a mandatory requirement for work on Highways England and Network Rail bridges.